scott-feehan/Quantifying-uncertainty-in-incipient-sediment-motion-thresholds/Observational-data/READme.txt

-## Datasets associated with Feehan et. al. 2023 “The influence of variability in lift, drag, protrusion, friction angle, and particle and fluid density on incipient sediment motion”
+## Datasets associated with Feehan et. al. 2023 “Quantifying uncertainty of incipient motion thresholds in gravel-bedded rivers using a grain-scale force-balance model”

 File: Shields_compilation_field.csv
 Description: incipient motion observations (n=80) from field studies across fluvial systems derived from the literature.